If you want to make a lasting impression on Canadian employers and land a job, you’ll need a well-written resume.

 To enhance your Canadian job application, consider including additional sections that highlight your relevant experiences and skills.

-Here are some optional resume parts you can include on your resume:
+Here are some extra sections you can include on your resume:

 Volunteer experience